miloknowles/ocean-perception/README.md

 ### Some Notes on Using Eigen

 - https://github.com/ethz-asl/eigen_catkin/wiki/Eigen-Memory-Issues#mixed-use-of-StdVector
-- I've run into a boatload of issues when using Eigen types and structs containing Eigne types with `std::vector`, `std::make_shared` and other memory-allocating things.
+- I've run into a boatload of issues when using Eigen types and structs containing Eigen types with `std::vector`, `std::make_shared` and other memory-allocating things.
 - DO NOT include `eigen3/Eigen/StdVector> and try to use that workaround.
 It only caused lower-level bugs to show up.
 - DO use `EIGEN_MAKE_ALIGNED_OPERATOR_NEW` in any struct that has an Eigen type member
 - `std::bad_alloc` exceptions seem to implicate an Eigen type allocation issue